 Rachel Jendrzejewski and Terry Hempfling establish conversations and hack the routine of conversations at the same time.
 They exchange and layer movement and speech; break spoken word and make new demands of it; and engage in physical endurance and multitasking exercises with people and environments.
-Potential collaborators from diverse academic disciplines (communication, psychology, neuroscience, linguistics, and philosophy) will take part in those conversations, while Terry and Rachel challenge relationships to meaning making—their own and their interlocutors’.
+Potential collaborators from diverse academic disciplines (communication, psychology, neuroscience, linguistics, and philosophy) took part in those conversations, while Terry and Rachel challenged relationships to meaning-making—their own and their interlocutors’.

-On April 10, Jendrzejewski and Hempfling hosted one of these experimental conversations in the Target Studio alongside their primary UMN collaborator and Professor of Kinesiology Thomas Stoffregen.
+In April 2019, Jendrzejewski and Hempfling hosted one of these experimental conversations in the Target Studio alongside Dr. Thomas Stoffregen of the School of Kinesiology, their primary University collaborator.

-In June 2019, the collaborators will host bs : workshop, a two-day workshop dedicated to teaching artists layering and multitasking performance strategies, including how to combine writing, speech, and movement in their practices.
+In June 2019, the collaborators hosted bs : workshop, a two-day workshop dedicated to teaching artists layering and multitasking performance strategies, including how to combine writing, speech, and movement in their practices.

 Terry Hempfling is a movement-based interdisciplinary artist based in Brooklyn and Minneapolis.
 Her work has been presented in New York at The Bell House, Fourth Arts Block, The Living Theatre, A.U.N.T.S., Secret Project Robot, and Dixon Place, among others; in San Francisco at ODC Theater; and in Minneapolis at The Playwrights’ Center and Bryant Lake Bowl.
 Terry is working ongoing with artists Rachel Jendrzejewski, Laure Prouvost, Pierre Droulers and Phoebe Berglund.
-She is currently an Artist in Residence at The Weisman Museum (University of Minnesota); past residencies include Lighthouse Works, the Shandaken Project, and Antioch College.
+Past residencies include Lighthouse Works, the Shandaken Project, and Antioch College.
 In addition to her art practice, Terry works as a videographer for the dance collection at the New York Public Library and is an independent disc jockey.
 Terry studied aerial acrobatics at the San Francisco Circus Center and holds a BFA in Theater and Dance from Antioch College.

-Image: Rachel Jendrzejewski and Terry Hempfling perform.
-Photo by Landon Newton + Rocco Ruglio-Misurell.
+Image: Rachel Jendrzejewski and Terry Hempfling.
+Photo by Landon Newton and Rocco Ruglio-Misurell.